 C.S.
 Fly's photos were published in well-known periodicals.
 He was creative and a hard drinker.
 He was a busy man, well-known, and always involved in something.
 He served as an electoral delegate and on the local Grand Jury.
 He was popular enough to be elected Sheriff of Cochise County for 1 term in 1894.

 Then in the late 1890s, his lawman term was complete.
 Tombstone's economy was suffering.
 The Flys looked for better opportunity.
 They got a place in Bisbee, which had a better outlook.
 Mollie continued running the Tombstone studio.

 By the turn of the century Camillus Fly's health was really deteriorating.
 He had a bacterial skin infection which brought complications leading to his death.
 Mollie was at his side when he succumbed in Bisbee on October 12, 1901.
 He was only 51 years old.

 He is buried in the older section of the Tombstone City Cemetery.
 Mollie continued working the Gallery in Tombstone until fire destroyed the building in 1912.
 All of the Camillus Fly work that Mollie managed to salvage, she graciously donated to the Smithsonian.
 Archives Are Available from the Arizona Historical Society.

 Even though many of his photos were lost - many remain.
-Because of Camillus S. Fly, we get a great look of the history - a visual look that can't be beat!
+Because of Camillus S. Fly, we get a great look of the history.
+That's a visual look which can't be beat!

 Vaughan, T. (1989).
 C. S. FLY: Pioneer Photojournalist.
 The Journal of Arizona History, 30(3), 303-318.
 Retrieved from http://www.jstor.org/stable/4169576